dspeth/dspeth.github.io/_pages/Situ.md

 ### Research

 **Pescadero Basin**
-The primary field site I have done fieldwork at while in the Orphan lab is Pescadero Basin, a deep pull-apart basin at the southern edge of the
-Gulf of California.
+My primary field site while in the Orphan lab is Pescadero Basin, a deep pull-apart basin at the southern edge of the Gulf of California.
+First discovered in by researchers from the Monterey Bay Aquarium Research Institute [in 2015](https://www.mbari.org/mbari-researchers-discover-deepest-known-high-temperature-hydrothermal-vents-in-pacific-ocean/) the hydrothermal vent field at Pescadero Basin is the deepest known vent field in the Pacific Ocean.
+In addition, its location at the southern tip of the Gulf of California provides a unique point of comparison with the well-studied hydrothermal vent field at Guaymas Basin.
+The combination of the similarity in geological context between these two sites, and their marked differences in depth and organic load creates an exciting opportunity to pull apart the factors shaping the microbial communities at hydrothermal vents.

 **Mono Lake**